soumik-mukherjee-zz/xml-paradiso/blogs/ContractFirstDotnet.md

   ...
 </Project>
 ```
 You must have write access to the path mentioned here.
 Also take a note of the path for future reference.
-The ** PATH NEED NOT EXIST**.
+The path **need not exist**, the build script will create it if it doesn't find the path.

 Change your directory to `buildfiles` and execute the command as shown below
 ``` bash